AlexanderOwen01/matrix-multiplicator/matrix-vector-multiplication/README.md

-# Matrix and Vector Multiplication Results
+# Matrix and Vector Multiplication

 The command used in the new terminal is: